The most award winning

 Traditional bypasses that use a leg vein as the conduit work well, but for a limited time, commented Barner, because the vein doesn’t "like" being part of the arterial system.
 What’s more, he said, veins used in bypass operations harden — about half close within 10 years, leaving patients back where they started.

 Within 15 years of a bypass operation, some 75% of all veins develop atherosclerotic plaque, and patients "end up needing another bypass 10 years after the first one," he said.
-Over the last 20 years, surgeons have been substituting leg veins with internal thoracic arteries because arteries outpace veins and remain disease-free at least twice as long.
+Over the last 20 years, surgeons have been substituting internal thoracic arteries for the leg veins because arteries outpace veins and remain disease-free at least twice as long.

 The Washington University study examined the effectiveness of using one artery from the chest, the left internal thoracic artery, and one from the forearm, the radial artery.
 The primary benefit, stated Barner, is that the radial artery is longer than the right internal thoracic artery, offering surgeons more flexibility when fashioning the alternate conduit.
 Using the radial artery also lowers the risk of chest wound problems.
 When surgeons use both internal thoracic mammary arteries, they run the risk of sternal infections because that artery provides blood to the sternum.
 Breastbone infection was experienced by only four patients, or 0.6% of the study group.